-If you frequent Los Angeles County roadways, you have likely seen the Metro Freeway Service Patrol trucks.
-In fact, you may be one of the more than seven million drivers the Freeway Service Patrol has assisted over the past five years.
+You have probably seen the Metro Freeway Service Patrol trucks if you drive on Los Angeles County roads.
+You may actually be one of the seven million drivers that the Freeway Service Patrol has helped over the past five years.

-- Changing a flat tire (using the motorists spare tire)
+- Flat tire replacement (using the motorist’s spare tire).

 - Jump-starting dead batteries

-- Providing up to one gallon of gasoline
+- Receiving up to one gallon of gasoline

-- Towing vehicles off the roadway to a safe location (during peak hours, there are around 149 tow trucks servicing patrol areas)
+- Towing vehicles off the road to a safe place (during peak hours, there are approximately 149 tow trucks serving patrol areas).